How to integrate Apify MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Apify to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Apify agent that can create a new dataset for scraped results, fetch items from a specific apify dataset, get details of my latest apify actor, set up webhook for actor task completion through natural language commands.
+By the end, you'll have a working Apify agent that can create a new dataset for scraped results, fetch items from a specific apify dataset, get details of your latest apify actor through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Apify account through Composio's Apify MCP server.